dr-yoon/PGM-lab-website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-Our research focuses on uncovering disease mechanisms to advance healthcare and treatment, leveraging genetic and genomic tools and approaches for precision medicine.
+Our research focuses on uncovering disease mechanisms to advance healthcare and treatment, leveraging (but not limited to) genetic and genomic tools and approaches for precision medicine.

 {% include search-info.html %}